AKurmazov/edgevision-test/README.md

 # EdgeVision Test Assignment
-This project is a test assignment give by *EdgeVision*
+This project is a test assignment given by *EdgeVision*

 ### Running locally
 The project uses Docker, so initially you have to build and run images using **docker-compose**